 What causes lifter tick?

-The source of lifter tick is almost always some form of slack in the valvetrain.
+The source of the lifter tick is almost always some form of slack in the valvetrain.
 Where there is slack, there are moving metal components clacking together with too much clearance between them.

 As previously mentioned, there are two main types of valve lifters.
 If your engine is suffering from noisy lifters which create a constant knocking, tapping or ticking sound then the source of the problem very much depends on which type you have.